Egypt's Grand Mufti Shawki Allam: We Do Not Have The Authority To Pronounce ISIS Unbelievers

 Grand Mufti Shawki Allam: "Not pronounced an unbeliever by me or you.
 Declaring the expulsion of such a person from the fold of Islam is the prerogative of the judiciary.

-"That person is brought before the court, and the judge investigates him in an Islamic manner, in order to rule out all doubts.
+"That person is brought before the court, and the judge investigates him in a scientific manner, in order to rule out all doubts.
 If the judge concludes that the person's actions necessitate his expulsion from Islam, he can rule that this person is an apostate."